KxSystems/docs-v1/docs/language/syntax.md

 - Define the terms in which the elements of q are discussed
 - Enable the reader to parse any q expression

-Although this article is not a tutorial, it everywhere tries to avoid using terms not previously introduced.
+Although this article is not a tutorial, it everywhere tries to introduce terms before using them.
 </aside>

+> It is a privilege to learn a language,
+> a journey into the immediate
+> — _Marilyn Hacker_, “Learning Distances”

 Comments